JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 taken the lead in persecuting their unfortunate fellow-servant from the first.
 Reaching these conclusions, I looked in on them, casually as it might be, in the servants’ hall, and, finding tea going forward, instantly invited myself to that meal.
-(For, NOTA BENE, a drop of tea is to a woman’s tongue what a drop of oil is to a wasting lamp.)
+(For, _Nota Bene_, a drop of tea is to a woman’s tongue what a drop of oil is to a wasting lamp.)

 My reliance on the tea-pot, as an ally, did not go unrewarded.
 In less